 Owning a sports car can be an expensive endeavor.
-Starting with the initial cost, and then continuing expenses like maintenance, gas, insurance and inevitable repairs.
-You may not be able to do much about accidents, but if you look at the used market, you can save a bundle on the initial cost of buying a sports car.
+You start with the initial cost and then add expenses like maintenance, gas, insurance, and inevitable wear and tear.
+You may not be able to do much about accidents and repairs, but if you look to the used-car market, you can save a bundle on the initial cost of buying a sports car.
+Sports cars rapidly depreciate as soon as you leave the dealership lot, so looking for a used one makes financial sense in more ways than one.
+Let's look at some of the best used sports cars you can find for less than $30,000 and what makes them so great.

 3. Dodge Challenger V8